TheNewEconomy/EconomyCore/resource.md

 ## Multi-platform
 Use Sponge?
 Sure.
 Paper?
 Why not?
 Both?
 Over Velocity?
 Definitely!
 Switch between, your TNE data works for you no matter your platform.
 More platforms soon!

+## Fine Tune Who Can Access What Currency
+TNE allows you to fine tune who can run commands with each currency.
+You're able to block players from using /pay for certain currencies, and even checking their balance for others!

 ### Supported:
 - Paper/Spigot/Purpur